 The growing importance of sentiment analysis

 Given the ubiquity of online social platforms, sentiment analysis is coming to replace everything from traditional market research to polling.
-The technique allows organisations an up-to-the-minute read on how the public feels and thinks – and, crucially through opinion mining why they feel and think as they do.
+The technique allows organisations an up-to-the-minute read on how the public feels and thinks – and, crucially why they feel and think as they do.

 In today’s world of online engagement major strategic decisions are being made using opinion data.
-Accurate online data is no longer a nice to have, but rather a critical component of any organisation, but how does one achieve this.
+Accurate online data is no longer a nice to have, but rather a critical component of any organisation.